splace/hashmatching/README.md

 uses the standard libs hashing routines, so supports what they do, see; executables/readme/usage/hash

-multihreaded, scales with cores pretty precisely, since no inter-thread comms.
+multi-threaded, scales with cores pretty precisely, since no inter-thread comms.

 sequences of bytes have a reference number, uint64, called the hash index, this can be used to start a new search where another left off, without duplication.